The Benefits Of Sales & Operations Planning (S&OP)

 Setting up an S&OP process takes significant effort.
 Key decisions on how to structure S&OP relevant to the business are required: What are the product families?
 What is the correct unit of measure?
 How is capacity measured?
 What are the key time fences?
 How is forecasting completed?

-These decisions should be made by a cross functional team.
+These decisions should be made by a cross-functional team.
 Our client leveraged a Kaizen event to tackle these questions in a focused blitz approach.
-The client team included members from supply chain, procurement, customer service, sales, plant operations, engineering and finance.
+The client team included members from supply chain management, procurement, customer service, sales, plant operations, engineering, product development, and finance.

 Once these decisions are made and the process is set up, significant rigor is required to maintain the process and extract the benefits.